Azure/toketi-kafka-connect-iothub/README_Sink.md

  one or more topics.
 Get started with Kafka [here](http://docs.confluent.io/3.0.0/quickstart.html).

 * To insert the messages for the IoT devices in the Kafka topic, you can use a KafkaProducer.
 You can read more on how to use the KafkaProducer [here](http://docs.confluent.io/3.0.0/clients/producer.html).

-Here is a sample code to send such messages to a Kafka topic in the right format.
+If you are using a Schema Registry (recommended), then the messages can be inserted in Kafka as Avro records.
+Here is the sample code to send such messages to a Kafka topic in the right format.

 ```java
     val props = new Properties()